steveharoz/painbow/README.md

 ## Installation

+To install the current release version, run:

+    install.packages("painbow")

-You can install the latest development version:
+Or you can install the latest development version:

     install.packages("devtools")
     devtools::install_github("steveharoz/painbow")